osi4iot/osi4iot/README.md

 - Platform assistant:

-    The core of the platform where the different users can access to the `BIM` information stored in the platform.
+    The core of the platform where the different users can access to all information stored in the platform.
 It gives access to the managing role menus.

 - Dashboards

-    Use this option to load quickly a particular or various dashboards already created.
+    Use this option to open Grafana application in another browser tab.

 - Digital twin simulator

-     Use this option to load quickly a particular or various Digital Twin Models already created and have access to the simulation parameters in real time.
+    This option is a simulator for the Digital Twin Models.
+The change in the parameters of the `DTM` can be modified in real time.
 With this, you can display the model in a device and control the simulation parameters from another one.

 - Mobile sensors (Only Android devices)

     This option is used to demonstrate that the platform also integrates mobile technology.
-For example, it is possible to capture the accelerometers of an android phone or even use machine learning models to label information from a picture taken by the phone.
+For example, it is possible to capture the accelerometers of an Android phone or even use machine learning models to label information from a picture taken by the phone.

 </p>
 </details>